vicdev20/max-volume/README.md

 # max-volume
-A simple app to control a devices volume with support for both English and Spanish languages
+A simple app that allows users to automatically set volume channels to full volume with support for both English and Spanish languages